dj1vs/corgi-api/README.md

 **corgi-api** mostly uses its own web scrappers (due to the lack of the official APIs).

-Simple example of a parsed problem:
+Example of a parsed problem:
 ```url
 http://127.0.0.1:3000/problem?source=timus&problem_title=2035
 ```